VishnuRaman/RBase/README.md

 ## Creating Tables and Column Families

-Tables in RedBase are directories on disk, and column families are subdirectories within a table directory.
+Tables in RBase are directories on disk, and column families are subdirectories within a table directory.

 ```rust
 // Open a table (creates the directory if it doesn't exist)